Should You Buy Flying Blue miles?

 Winner: Transfer, by a massive margin.

 💡 Strategy: Never buy miles if you have transferable points available.
-Even without a bonus, transferring at 1:1 is cheaper than buying during an 80% promo.
+Even without a bonus, a US 1:1 transfer is cheaper than buying during an 80% promo.

 When Buying miles CAN Make Sense